Python-SIP/sip/sphinx/directives.rst

 for the details.

 This directive is used to specify the code that clears any embedded references.
-(See `%GCTraverseCode`_ for specifying the code that traverses any embedded references.)
+(See :directive:`%GCTraverseCode` for specifying the code that traverses any embedded references.)

 The following variables are made available to the handwritten code: